PCB Assembly

 Triggering

 Configure the scope to trigger on DDR read/write bursts.
 One method is a window trigger on DQ or DQS: set a voltage window that catches the preamble of a burst.
-Another is a graphical trigger (on Tektronix scopes) set over the expected waveform.
-Using DQS as the timing reference (clock strobe) is common: trigger on a DQS edge so that DQ eye is aligned.
+Another is a graphical trigger set over the expected waveform.
+Using DQS as the timing reference is common: trigger on a DQS edge so that DQ eye is aligned.
 The oscilloscope should separate read and write windows in the capture.

 Measurement Procedure

-After triggering on a burst, use the scope’s eye-diagram function.
+Proper DDR4 eye diagram measurement technique requires accumulating thousands of bit transitions to accurately visualize the combined effects of jitter, noise, and inter-symbol interference.
+Modern oscilloscopes can automate this process, but engineers must ensure adequate sample depth and appropriate triggering to capture representative data patterns.
+The resulting eye diagram provides an immediate visual assessment of signal quality and timing margins.
 Align the captured bits and overlay them to form an eye.
-Measure the eye height and width at the receiver threshold (typically ±70 mV around VREF).
+Measure the eye height and width at the receiver threshold.
 Also measure rise/fall times and skew between lines.
 Use the scope’s DDR compliance mode or mask tests to automate pass/fail versus JEDEC masks.

 Oscilloscope Bandwidth